 Explore Bangkok by the iconic tuk tuk

 Just like any country in the world, Thailand’s culture comes with its own set of customs and habits that can often be baffling to those encountering them for the first time.
-While those who live here or visit frequently quickly become accustomed to many of these behaviours, they can easily prove perplexing to the first-time tourist fresh off the plane.
+While those who live here or visit frequently quickly become accustomed to many of these Thai customs, they can easily prove perplexing to the first-time tourist fresh off the plane.

 Not sure whether to take off your shoes before entering a building?
 Just look for that tell-tale heap of shoes at the entrance, and follow everyone else’s lead!